joshhedstrom/Hangman-Game/README.md

 A JavaScript hangman game

 I built this game for a homework assignment.
-I decided to go with a topical style of hangman so it would be more enjoyable to play.
+I decided to go with a topical style of hangman so it would be more enjoyable to play.x

-Let me know if you have any questions or feedback!
-I'd love to hear it!
-Email me at josh.hedstrom [at] gmail.com, or find me on twitter @josh_hedstrom

 Cheers!